Akshay270406/Lottery-System/README.md

 ### 8. Ready to Play!

 - Admin can create lotteries
-- Users can buy tickets
+- Users can buy tickets with enough balance
 - Admin can pick winners
-- Results are automatically shown
+- Results are automatically shown to users
-- And fund will be automatically transferred
+- And fund will be automatically transferred to the winners
 ---

 #  Quick Notes